caaravn/gitnotes/README.md

 Maven Tool:
 -> Maven is build automation tool
+->Developer with code they keep dependencies and compilers file like    pom.xml file       for java code
+                                                                        package.json file  for nodejs
+                                                                        requirement.txt    for python
+                                                                        project.json       for .net

-->developer keep dependencies and compilers in pom.xml file -> using maven we are going to build the application code written by developers -> After build it will generate target folder and .jar file inside init (target/***.jar) -> maven is having lifecycle which contains diff stages/phases
+-> using maven we are going to build the application code written by developers -> Example after build java code it will generate target folder and .jar file inside in it (target/***.jar)
+     This .jar file is called as Artifact

+     Same as above for .NET, PYTHON, NODEJS -------> We get .ZIP file. for java web applications -------> we get .WAR file

+-> maven is having lifecycle which contains diff stages/phases
      -> generate resource - Generate required de[pendencies to build application code using maven.
-     -> Compile code -- convert code into binary language (machine readable) -> Unit test --- Maven will test internally diff test cases -> Package ---- Creating .jar file from the code (copying all the required code into jar) -> install ----- Install the .jar on maven server -> Deploy ----- Deploy is ntg but upload/deploy the dependencies and .jar files to maven repository.
+     -> Compile code -- convert code into binary language (machine readable) -> Unit test --- Maven will test internally diff test cases -> Package ---- Creating .jar file from the code (copying all the required code into .jar file) -> install ----- Install the .jar on maven server -> Deploy ----- Deploy is ntg but upload/deploy the dependencies and .jar files to maven repository.
      -> Clean ----- Claen the existing .jar file and recreate new .jar file.

 -> When we download and install maven
      -> .M2 folder ---- were it containes entire configuration of maven. settings.xml ---- Maven repo URL then username/password.